XRPLF/xrpl-dev-portal/content/resources/contribute-code/contribute-code.md

 ---
 html: contribute-code.html
 parent: resources.html
+seo:
-blurb: Learn how features can be coded into the XRP Ledger protocol.
+    description: Learn how features can be coded into the XRP Ledger protocol.
 labels:
   - Blockchain
 ---